The 17 Man Utd signings that cost £30million+ and how they fared

 The Portuguese playmaker was a revelation since moving from Sporting Lisbon in January 2020.
 His contributions in terms of goals, assists and chances created were nothing short of sensational across his first 18 months with the club.

 Things dipped a little since the arrival of his Portugal team-mate Cristiano Ronaldo, as Ole Gunnar Solskjaer struggled to figure out how to get the two of them working in tandem, but there have still been some real moments of class.

 Another £47million man, Fred joined from Shakhtar Donetsk back in 2018.
 For much of his time on Manchester though, his performances have hardly justified that inflated fee.

 His displays throughout his first season were extremely lacklustre.
 He’s been labelled as one of the worst ever signings by Manchester United by fans and some journalists even claimed Mourinho never really wanted him.

-However, the Brazilian has looked a completely different player under Solskjaer, while coaches Michael Carrick and Kieran McKenna have helped with one-on-one sessions.
+However, the Brazilian went on to demonstrate why he was so highly-rated at Shakhtar with some excellent spells of form under Solskjaer, while coaches Michael Carrick and Kieran McKenna have helped with one-on-one sessions.

 Aaron Wan-Bissaka – £50m

 The 24-year-old had his price inflated mainly thanks to the fact that he was age and being English.

 Few could have complaints about Wan-Bissaka defensively – he’s made an art form out of the crunching challenge – many have questioned how much he offers going forward.

 He’s still yet to be capped at senior level for the Three Lions, and you wonder if it’ll ever come given what Liverpool’s Trent Alexander-Arnold and Chelsea’s Reece James can do with the ball at their feet.